Testing for financial crashes using the Log Periodic Power Law mode: Is the Underlying Mechanism Correct?

 \subsection{The underlying mechanism}

-The mechanism driving the change in price during a bubble as posited in Johansen et al. \cite{JLS:2000} is based on rational expectations, namely, that the expected price rise must compensate for the expected risk.
+The mechanism driving the change in price during a bubble as posited in \cite{JLS:2000} is based on rational expectations, namely, that the expected price rise must compensate for the expected risk.
 The mechanism is a stochastic process such that the conditional expected value of the asset at time $t+1$, given all previous data before and up to $t$, is equal to its price at time $t$.
-The martingale condition is formulated by Johansen et al. \cite{JLS:2000} as:
+The martingale condition as formulated by \cite{JLS:2000} is:

-Under this martingale condition, investors will buy shares at time $t$ if their expectation is that the price at time $t+1$ will exceed the price at $t$ by more than the associated risk; that is: $ E(p(t+1)) > p(t) + dp$.
+Under this martingale condition, investors will buy shares at time $t$ if they expect the price at time $t+1$ will exceed the price at $t$ by more than the associated risk.
+That is: $ E(p(t+1)) > p(t) + dp$.
 This buying would drive up today's price.
 So the expected rise in price between today and tomorrow will be less (assuming that the expected price tomorrow remains constant); this buying will continue until the expected rise is in line with the perceived risk according to Eq. \ref{dp1}.
-And, vice versa, if investors believe that the expected rise in price tomorrow will be insufficient to compensate for the risk, i.e. $ E(p(t+1)) < p(t) + dp$, then they will try to sell today, going short if necessary, thus driving today's price down.
+Alternatively, if investors believe that the expected rise in price tomorrow will be insufficient to compensate for the risk, i.e. $ E(p(t+1)) < p(t) + dp$, then they will sell today, going short if necessary, thus driving today's price down.

-Note that all the terms on the right side of Eq. \ref{dp1} are positive, so $dp > 0$, i.e., the price must always be expected to be increasing during a bubble.
-This condition was not treated as a constraint in early work (see, e.g., \cite{JLS:2000}) and as such gives us the opportunity of treating this requirement as a testable prediction.\footnote{ Sornette and Zhou \cite{SZ:2006}, a later work, does treat this condition as a constraint on the permissible parameter values.}
+Notice that all the terms on the right side of Eq. \ref{dp1} are positive, so $dp > 0$, i.e., the price must always be expected to be increasing during a bubble.
+This condition was not treated as a constraint in early work (see, e.g., \cite{JLS:2000}) and as such gives us the opportunity of treating this requirement as a testable prediction.\footnote{ \cite{SZ:2006} does treat this condition as a constraint on the permissible parameter values.}

 We now follow the consequences of Eq. \ref{dp1} for the behavior of prices.
 Re-arranging Eq. \ref{dp1} gives us: